 by Marie Valentine, editor

-If you’re not sure how to pick your book’s point of view, consider genre and reader expectations.
+If you’re not sure how to pick your story’s point of view, consider genre and reader expectations.
 For example, memoir is usually written in first person.
 Self-help is directed at the reader: second person.
 Fiction is first or third person.
 Once you’ve narrowed down your genre, you can decide between first and third person, and beyond that, how many characters’ viewpoints you will include.

 When writing, the author has to keep in mind that you cannot say or think things that the character would not say or observe.
 It is hard to show not tell when you’re writing from this viewpoint.